Dexedrine Abuse Signs, Symptoms, and Addiction Treatment

 Prescription stimulant abuse significantly impacts the teen and young adult population.
 These populations may take Dexedrine in a misguided attempt to improve their performance in school or at work.1,2 They may also use stimulants to stay awake during social gatherings and parties.1

-If your teen is abusing Dexedrine or other drugs, call us at today.
-Getting help early can save them from developing a debilitating addiction in the future.
+Getting help with substance abuse early on can save you from developing a debilitating addiction in the future.